 Students seeking advanced standing on the basis of studies completed at other approved tertiary institutions should submit full official transcripts to the Academic Registrar, with a copy of module descriptions and course information, so that credit point equivalents can be established.
 Credit will be given on the basis of equivalence to Learning Outcomes and only for modules with a 'C' grade and above.
-Credits will be given on the advice of the student's Course Director with the approval of the Department Course Board to the Registrar.
+Credits will be given on the advice of the students Course Director with the approval of the Department Course Board to the Registrar.

-In any programme, no more than 49% of the programme can be cross-credited if modules taken are in the same level and equivalent to the line-up of the new programme of study.
+In a three-year programme, no more than 49% of the programme can be cross credited if modules taken are in the same level and equivalent to the line-up of the new programme of study.
 However, in all cases, more than 120 credits must be attained at Fulton.

-Where a program has not been completed (no qualification attained), a module must have been successfully completed not more than 5 years prior to the year of seeking registration at Fulton for cross-crediting of the module to be considered.
+Where a program has not been completed (no qualification attained) modules have to be completed less than 10 years prior to the year of seeking registration at Fulton for cross-crediting to be considered.

-CREDITS FROM PRIOR EXPERIENTIAL LEARNING
+CREDITS FROM PRIOR EXPERIENCIAL LEARNING